kumarpit/coach-companion/README.md

 ![statgifs](https://github.com/kumarpit/track-squash/blob/main/gifs/playerdetails.gif)

 # Match Management
-The application provides an in-built scorekeeper for the game of squash as well as an option for the coach to rate the player performances on various metrics and proivde commenets.
+The application provides an in-built scorekeeper for the game of squash as well as an option for the coach to rate the player performances on various metrics and proivde comments.
 These scores and comments along with the match scoresheet are stored and are easily searchable.
-Not only does this help keep track of all the matches played by the players, having the ability to view notes and scores associated to the games provides insight to the progress the players are making.
+Not only does this help keep track of all the matches played by the players, but having the ability to view notes and scores associated to the games provides great insight to the progress the players are making.

 ![statgifs](https://github.com/kumarpit/track-squash/blob/main/gifs/scorekeeper.gif)